enzolutions/generator-marionette-drupal/README.md

 ![Add Region](https://raw.githubusercontent.com/enzolutions/generator-marionette-drupal/master/images/generator_marionette_drupal_region.png "Add Region")

-After add a region you must to add inside yout HTML file to match with ID, let me show an example
+After add a region you must to add inside your HTML app file to match with ID, let me show an example.

 ```
 <div id="sidebar"></div>
 ```

+In our App example is located in **web/index.html**, remember **web** could change if you choose a different location for App.

 ### Generate an Action